-569 Spadina Ave., University of Toronto Tel: 416-946-3120
+569 Spadina Crescent, Toronto, ON M5S 2J7 Tel: 416-946-3120

-https://www.studentlife.utoronto.ca/mf
+studentlife.utoronto.ca/mf

 While the University of Toronto is a secular institution we recognize the important role that faith and worship plays in the lives of many people.
 Whether you are looking for support around grief, wanting to join a regular meditation group, wanting to explore interfaith dialogue, visit one of the many chaplains available by appointment, or find a group to worship with, the Multi-Faith Centre provides a myriad of support and resources.